BAJAJ BROKING

 Adjust capital base or absorb losses

-Return excess cash and boost earnings per share
+Return extra cash and improve earnings per share

 Shareholder action